objectfoo/js-style/guide.md

 ### Variables

-All variables should be declared before they are used.
 Use a single `var` statement at the beginning of the scope.

 ```javascript
 (function () {